sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 ### 5. Manage Sharing

+#### Backstory

+This data flow concerns the management of the sharing of *Secrets.*  In this case, a *Secret* owner can share a *secret* or a collectoin of *secrets* with another user.
+In addition to that the *Secret* ownner and assign Read-Only (RO) or Read-Write (RW) access to the shared *Secret* or collection.

 #### Use Cases

-* Share Secret - Allow end to share a *Secret* with another user and assign RO or RW permissions for the object and user pair.
-Owner of object can change permissions or revoke share at any time. *Secret* can only be managed and deleted by *Secret* owner.
+* Share Secret - Allow *Secret* owner to share a *Secret/s* with another user and assign RO or RW permissions for the share.
+Owner of object can change permissions or revoke share at any time.

-* Access Shared Secret - This is referring to accessing a shared *Secret* when the end user was not the *Secrets* owner.
-End user may have RW or RO privileges granted to them by *Secret* object owner.
+* Access Shared Secret - This is referring to accessing a shared *Secret* that was shared to them.
+The share may have RW or RO privileges granted to them by the *Secret* owner.

 #### Misuse Cases / Security Requirements